open-metadata/OpenMetadata/docs/open-source-community/developer/build-a-connector/processor.md

         pass
 ```

-**create** method is called during the workflow instantiation and creates a instance of the processor
+**create** method is called during the workflow instantiation and creates an instance of the processor.

-**process** this method is called for each record coming down in workflow chain and can be used to modify or enrich the record
+**process** this method is called for each record coming down in the workflow chain and can be used to modify or enrich the record

-**get\_status** to report the status of the processor ex: how many records, failures or warnings etc..
+**get_status** to report the status of the processor ex: how many records, failures or warnings etc..

 **close** gets called before the workflow stops.
-Can be used to cleanup any connections or other resources.
+Can be used to clean up any connections or other resources.

 ## Example

-Example implmentation
+Example implementation

 ```python
 class PiiProcessor(Processor):